isambard-sc/openportal/docs/job/README.md

 processing a `Job`, then on coming back, it would receive the `Job` again from `notebook`, and would then process it again.
 As `Jobs` are idempotent, this is a safe operation.

+## What next?

+Now that you've seen how to write custom `templemeads` agents, we will next look at how to write more standardised agents, which have standard command line arguments and use standard configuration files to store their configuration.

+We will do this in the [command line example](../cmdline/README.md).